wiebeck/quarkus-configmap-issue/README.md

 # About

 This repo demonstrates the following issue.
-Imagine your app config (or parts of it) are stored in a HashiCorp Vault cluster.
+Imagine your app config (or parts of it) is stored in a HashiCorp Vault server.
 Your app is able to connect and authenticate against Vault, policies are set up correctly and you are able to access the secrets.

 Now you want to use an interface class annotated with `@ConfigMapping` in your app.
 Furthermore your config shall be kind of dynamic and not limited to static properties, so your config class might look something like this (of course heavily simplfied):